 Creating jobs and stimulating growth in Rwanda

-African and European companies grow and create new jobs in Rwanda.
+African and European companies are growing and creating new jobs in Rwanda.

-Moreover, the project supports small and medium-sized enterprises (SMEs).
-It trains staff and candidates, advises on business development and helps to increase product quality.
-The project also supports the development of the E-Commerce Centre in Kigali and a platform for online trade.
+The project trains employees and applicants, provides advice on business development and contributes to increasing product quality.
+It also provides support in setting up the E-Commerce Center in Kigali and a platform for online trade.

-In addition, the project fosters the further development of Rwanda’s special economic zones (SEZs).
-The focus is on the special economic zone that has already been established in Kigali.
-Together with local companies, the project is improving business-oriented services and other offerings provided by the SEZ’s park management.
-Enhancing these services within the ecosystem of the SEZ increases growth and investment while creating jobs and improving working conditions for employees.
+There is a focus on the SEZ that has already been established in Kigali.
+Together with local companies, the project is improving business-oriented services and other offerings.
+This is boosting growth and investment, creating jobs and improving working conditions for the workforce.